Grantors' Frequently Asked Questions

 May I reuse an existing form but add my agency's name to it?

 Yes.
-Just let Grants.gov know when you submit your data analysis templates for development.
+Just let Grants.gov know when you submit your forms request for development.

 My agency requires that all applications be signed.
 Does Grants.gov handle electronic signatures, and has the signature undergone legal review?